afinemax/Astron_2024/README.md

 	- Awaiting on help from Paul & CAMRAS for cables connecting Uranus to Mercurius
   - [ ] Implement [TransientX](https://github.com/ypmen/TransientX) into the pipeline.
 	- Waiting for it to be installed on Uranus
+  - [x] compare pipeline outputs when using the `--ignorechan` flag
-  - [ ] look into making simulated, injecting simulations into `.fill` files for testing
+  - [x] look into making simulated, injecting simulations into `.fill` files for testing
+	- `fitburst' has a cool `simulate_burst.py` script that can simulate dedisperesed or disperesed dynamic spectrums, not sure how to inject those into `.fil` files
+	- [will](https://github.com/josephwkania/will/tree/master) is a simulator that can be used to inject (and extract!) simulated pulses into '.fil' files!
   - [x] Observe FRBs, and likely pulsars.
 Observing repeating FRB20240209A.
 See [ATel#16670 by Vishwangi Shah (McGill University) on behalf of the CHIME/FRB Collaboration](https://www.astronomerstelegram.org/?read=16670).

 </details>